aframevr/aframe/docs/guides/building-with-components.md

 write our own code.

 We'll go through using three such third-party components: template, layout, and event-set.
-First we have to include them.
+First, we have to include them.
 [K-Frame][kframe] is a component pack by [Kevin Ngo][ngokevin], an A-Frame core developer, that conveniently includes all three of these components in one bundle.